HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter Ⅳ.md

     "name": "Ibuprofen",
     "dosage": "200mg"
   }
-  // Up to 20 records
 ]
 ```

-In this example, `total_row` effectively limits the extraction process to the first 20 drugs in the list.
+In this example, `total_rows` effectively limits the extraction process to the first 20 drugs in the list.

-### Parent: Streamlining the XPath Configuration
+## Parent: Streamlining the XPath Configuration

 `parent` defines a base XPath, setting a common starting point for extracting all related drug information.
 This approach streamlines the configuration by eliminating the need to repeat the base path for each data element, thus making your configuration more concise and manageable.